CodeYourFuture/js-exercises/week-6/Homework/mandatory/1-alarmclock/task.md

 ### Hints

-- Have you tried looking at the `setInterval` function?
+- Have you tried looking at the `setInterval` function? //research setintervals

 ### Steps to complete

-1. When the `Set Alarm` button is clicked, get the value of the input field
+1. When the `Set Alarm` button is clicked, get the value of the input field//
-2. When you have the input field value, set the title to the correct value
+2. When you have the input field value, set the title to the correct value //
-3. Work out how to update the `Time Remaining` title every second
+3. Work out how to update the `Time Remaining` title every second //count down to zero
 4. When the remaining time left is 0, play the alarm sound

 ## Extra Tasks